-- (b) 2010B General Conditions Professional Services (Medium Complexity) (2020-05-28) as modified:
+- (b) 2003 (2020-05-28) Standard Instructions Goods or Services Competitive Requirements

-- (c) Annex A, Statement of Work;
+- (c) Annex A, Statement of Work

 - (d) Annex B, Basis of Payment;

-- (e) Annex C, Insurance Requirements; Aviation Liability Insurance
+- (e) Annex C, Insurance Requirements

-- (f) Annex D, Supplier List of Names

-- (g) Annex E, Former Public Servants Competitive Bid Form;

-- (h) The Contractor's bid dated .....
+- (f) the Contractor's bid dated , (

-12. Insurance Requirements
+7.12.
+Insurance Requirements - Specific requirement

-The Contractor must comply with the insurance requirements specified in Annex "C".
-The Contractor must maintain the required insurance coverage for the duration of the Contract.
+The Contractor must comply with the insurance requirements specified in Annex C. The Contractor must maintain the required insurance coverage for the duration of the Contract.
 Compliance with the insurance requirements does not release the Contractor from or reduce its liability under the Contract.